SNAP Benefits in Minnesota: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you see your EBT balance in real-time and get cashback on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
+Benny is a free app that helps you track your EBT balance in real-time.
+You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 Get 1-3% cash back on groceries and track your EBT Balance